gdarx/Analisis-de-Precios-WOM-Cyber-Days-2026/README.md

   else if [precio_portabilidad/renovacion] < 800000  then "Gama Alta"
   else if [precio_portabilidad/renovacion] >= 800000  "Premium"
   else "No hay datos"

+// Orden de período: para eje X cronológico en gráficos Orden_Segmento = if [Segmento] = "Básico" then 1 else if [Segmento] = "Gama Media" then 2 else if [Segmento] = "Gama Alta" then 3 else if [Segmento] = "Premium" then 4 else 5

+// Período: mapeo de fecha a nombre legible
+Periodo =
+  if [fecha_extraccion] = "2026-05-13" then "Normal"
+  else if [fecha_extraccion] = "2026-06-01" then "Cyber 1"
+  else if [fecha_extraccion] = "2026-06-07" then "Cyber 2"
+  else if [fecha_extraccion] = "2026-06-15" then "Post Cyber"
+  else if [fecha_extraccion] = "2026-06-22" then "Normal 2"
+  else "Error Fecha"

 ```

 ---